BOA: Branches and Binary Operators

 type AnfTagE = Expr Tag -- such that isAnf is True

-type ImmTagE = Expr Tag -- such that isImm is True
+type ImmTagE = Expr Tag -- such that isImm is Truewe get the overall pipeline:

 Transforms: Compiling AnfTagE to Asm